plblum/jivs/README.md

 <summary>Expand for details on the results.</summary>

 - `Match` – Data conformed to the rule
-- `NoMatch` -Data violated the rule
+- `NoMatch` – Data violated the rule
 - `Undetermined` – Data wasn’t appropriate for evaluation.
 Example: an empty textbox’s value isn’t ready for a “Compare the input’s date value to Today”.
 There needs to be text representing a date first.
 </details>